Monday - Friday

 Inspirations knew that the Singing In The Smokies could be a strong

 force with which to fight it.
 It was and has been.
-That's how to
+That's how

-its own terms because the same rules never apply."
+fight it on its own terms because the same rules never apply."

-Martin Cook added that naming the Inspirations homecoming sing
+Martin Cook added that naming the Inspirations homecoming sing was

-more perfectly," he said.
+perfectly," he said.

-Nothing is more pleasing to the soul than hearing the tuneful
+Nothing is more pleasing to the soul than hearing the tuneful sounds

-sounds of Gospel Music echoing from mountaintop to mountaintop at
+of Gospel Music echoing from mountaintop to mountaintop at

 Inspiration Park, making you wonder, "Do the mountains there really